Dimtemp/PowerShell-training/108-files.md

 1. Open PowerShell.
 1. Create a new file which contains three usernames with this command:
 1. ```'Alice', 'Bob', 'Carol' | Out-File userlist.txt```
 1. Please note the special use of punctuation marks.
-We're creating three users surrounded by quotationmarks, three users are separated by two comma's.
+We're creating three users surrounded by quotationmarks.
+Three users are separated by two comma's.
 1. Read the text file with this command: ```Get-Content userlist.txt```
 1. Notice three users are returned on three different lines.